Substitutive Arnoux-Rauzy sequences have pure discrete spectrum: Main results

+It can be checked that one of the six extremal vertices is always reached when following the path of labelled edges given by $w^2=ww$ starting at the top vertex $\mcU$.

-The result follows because each bottom vertex is a pattern that consists of $\mcU$ and an $\LAR$-annulus of $\mcU$, and because each outgoing edge of a bottom vertex points to a bottom vertex (these edges are not drawn in Figure \ref{fig:ARgraph}), so applying $\Sigma$ twice guarantees us to reach an $\LAR$-annulus of $\mcU$.
+The result follows because each extremal vertex is a pattern that consists of $\mcU$ and an $\LAR$-annulus of $\mcU$, and because each outgoing edge of an extremal vertex points to an extremal vertex (these edges are not drawn in Fig. \ref{fig:ARgraph}), so applying $\Sigma$ twice guarantees us to reach an $\LAR$-annulus of $\mcU$. \end{proof}